streamsets/tutorials/working-with-azure/hdinsightkafka_to_sqldw_and_blobstorage.md

 # Ingesting Data from Apache Kafka on HDInsight into Azure SQL Data Warehouse and Apache Hive backed by Azure Blob Storage

 [Kafka](https://docs.microsoft.com/en-us/azure/hdinsight/kafka/apache-kafka-introduction) is an open-source, distributed streaming platform.
 It's often used as a message broker, as it provides functionality similar to a publish-subscribe message queue.
-[HDInsight Kafka](https://azure.microsoft.com/en-us/services/hdinsight/apache-kafka/) is a managed service that provides a simplified configuration for Apache Kafka.
+[Apache Kafka on HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/apache-kafka/) is a managed service that provides a simplified configuration for Apache Kafka.

 [SQL Data Warehouse](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/sql-data-warehouse-overview-what-is) is a cloud-based Enterprise Data Warehouse (EDW) that leverages Massively Parallel Processing (MPP) to quickly run complex queries across petabytes of data.
 Use SQL Data Warehouse as a key component of a big data solution.
 SQL Data Warehouse stores data into relational tables with columnar storage.
 Once data is stored in SQL Data Warehouse, you can run analytics at massive scale.